arsh-singh05/Adjacency-Matrix/README.md

 # Adjacency-Matrix

+Question:
+Display a sub-tree at a given vertex of a given rooted tree, when the graph is represented using an adjacency matrix.
+Also compute the height of the trees.

 This repository contains a collection of Python implementations for working with adjacency matrices.
 An adjacency matrix is a square matrix that represents a finite graph, with rows and columns corresponding to vertices, and the presence of an edge between two vertices indicated by a non-zero value in the matrix.
 Adjacency matrices are a useful representation of graphs because they allow for efficient operations such as determining the degree of a vertex, finding the neighbors of a vertex, and traversing the graph.

 ### Implementations